Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Results

 We start investigating the sector with the $6\times 6$ periodic parent state shown in Fig.~\ref{fig:SectorEnergies}(c).
 The reason for choosing a $6\times 6$ state is to complicate the formation of $4\times4$ ground state order, with the intent to increase the stability region of the spin liquid. \Cref{fig:Condensate_mu_Sweep_xi}(a) shows the full momentum dependence of the spin structure factor.
 At $\mu=0$, where quantum fluctuations are weakest, we find the system to be highly non-ergodic, leading to relatively large statistical uncertainties, despite considerable computational effort.
 The structure factor $\mathcal{S}({\bm q})$ displays sharp peaks at the smallest finite resolved momenta ${\bm q} = (\pi/L,\pi/L)$.
-This is indicative of phase separation effects over large distances and with slow dynamics, which is the system's response to the frustration caused by the $6\times6$ parent state (further explained in the Supplementary Material~\ref{app:6x6MF}).
-For values $\mu \geq 0.2J'$, these peaks rapidly fade, ergodicity in this sector is restored and suppressed pinch points indicate the emergence of a QSL phase.
+This is indicative of phase separation effects over large distances and with slow dynamics, which is the system's response to the frustration caused by the $6\times6$ parent state (further explained in the Supplementary Material).
+For values $\mu \geq 0.2J'$, ergodicity in this sector is restored and suppressed pinch points without any ordering peaks are observed.
 In contrast to the ground state sector, these patterns show intact fourfold rotational symmetry.
 In \cref{fig:Condensate_mu_Sweep_xi}(b) we plot $\mathcal{S}({\bm q})$ along a path of high-symmetry points in the Brillouin zone [illustrated in \cref{fig:Condensate_mu_Sweep_xi}(c)], showing again excellent agreement with the best fit to the field theory evidencing a rank-2 U(1) QSL.

 To further substantiate the system's evolution into a QSL phase, in \cref{fig:Condensate_mu_Sweep_xi}(e) we show the maximum of the spin structure factor as a function of $\mu$.
 While the infinite unit cell in the phase-separated regime prevents conventional approaches to locate the phase boundary, we observe that for $\mu \geq 0.2J'$, the maximum becomes nearly independent of the system size indicating the absence of long-range order.
 Furthermore, we assess the quality of the fit to the field theory [with spin structure factor $\mathcal{S}^{\textrm{FT}}({\bm q})$] via the relative deviation $\delta \mathcal{S}^{\mathrm{FT}} = \sum_{\bm{q} \in \textrm{EBZ}}\frac{\abs{\mathcal{S}({\bm q})-\mathcal{S}^{\mathrm{FT}}({\bm q})}}{N_\textrm{sites}}$ in the extended Brillouin zone ($\mathrm{EBZ}$) plotted in \cref{fig:Condensate_mu_Sweep_xi}(f).
 These results also corroborate a transition into a rank-2 U(1) QSL: For $\mu \geq 0.2J'$, the fit becomes increasingly accurate ($\delta \mathcal{S}^{\mathrm{FT}}({\bm q})< 0.002$), and in particular the error decreases monotonically with system size.